 The Academy operates under the direction of a self-appointed five-member Board of Trustees.
 The Board is responsible for carrying out the provisions of the contract, which includes, but are not limited to, state mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards, and qualifications of teachers.
-In fiscal year 2022, the Academy employed 34 personnel for up to 230 students during the year.
+During fiscal year 2022, the Academy employed 38 personnel and had 292 students.